FherStk/AutoCheck/docs/tutorials/teacher.md

 ```

 #### Regular expressions over vars example:
-Regular expressions (regex) can be used to extract text from an original var, just add the regex expression before calling the var surrounding it between a hashtag `#` and a dollar `$` like in the following examples:
+Regular expressions (regex) can be used to extract text (produces a substring) from an original var, just add the regex expression before calling the var surrounding it between a hashtag `#` and a dollar `$` like in the following examples:
 ```
 vars:
     var1: "VALUE1"